xd009642/probe-cov-sandbox/README.md

 so this is probably the pin layout details mentioned before.
 Now if we were pre-probe-rs I'd go over install openocd or setting up a gdb remote instance connected to the board.
-But now life is easier than this, and we can use cargo-embed to program the device and set up semihosting so we can see the printout.
+But now life is easier than this, and we can use cargo-embed to program the device and set up our comms link to see the printouts.

-If we didn't use cargo-embed and didn't set up semihosting when we flash the device it would look like nothing happened!
+If we didn't use cargo-embed and didn't set up the link then when we flash the device it would look like nothing happened!
 But instead the Embed.toml has our config info and we can just run: